couchbase/cbft/README.md

     go get -u github.com/couchbaselabs/cbft/...
     $GOPATH/bin/cbft --help

-## First time setup
+## Prerequisites

-Prerequisites: you should have a Couchbase Server (3.0+) already installed and running somewhere.
+You should have a Couchbase Server (3.0+) already installed and running somewhere.

-Create a directory where cbft will store its config and data files...

-    mkdir -p data

 ## Running cbft